What to Expect from Your Preparer

 - Your preparer should review your return with you before you sign.
 Remember you are responsible for what’s on your return so make sure you understand what’s on your return and that it is complete and correct before you sign.
 Never sign a blank form.

-- Your paid preparer must enters his or her Preparer Tax Identification number or PTIN and sign the return (returns prepared at a volunteer site should have the site identification number but the non-paid volunteer does not sign the return).
+- Your paid preparer must enter his or her Preparer Tax Identification number or PTIN and sign the return (returns prepared at a volunteer site should have the site identification number but the non-paid volunteer does not sign the return).

 Find out more about choosing a tax preparer on irs.gov; search “choose preparer.”